Holly awoke in a pool of mud.

 He cocked his head.
 “To where?”

-Holly passed out.
+Then she passed out.

 “You heal fast.”
 He offered her the bowl along with a spoon.
 “Probl’y your ’dashi training, uh?